web3privacy/docs/docs/events/index.md

 [List of seasons →](/events/seasons)

+### Season Budget

+Each season as a whole has a predetermined budget that we want to raise from sponsors and donors.
+These funds are then used to cover the costs associated with organising these events.

+The Season Budget consists of sponsorship donations (see [Event sponsorship](/events/sponsors)) and donations from Web3Privacy Now initiative itself.

 ## Regions

 The basic division by location is into major regions according to wider regions or continents (e.g. Europe, LATAM, etc.).